Coverage map: Limitations

 Often coverage maps show general coverage for large regions and therefore any boundary indicated should not be interpreted as a rigid limit.
 The biggest cause of uncertainty for a coverage map is the quality (mainly sensitivity) of receiving apparatus used.
 A coverage map may be produced to indicate the area in which a certain signal strength is delivered.
 Even if it is 100% accurate (which it never is), a major factor on whether a signal is receivable depends very much on whether the receiving apparatus is sensitive enough to use a signal of that level.
 Commercial receivers can vary widely in their sensitivity, thus perception of coverage can vary widely.

 The quality of reception can be very different at places only short distances apart, and this phenomenon is more apparent as the transmission frequency increases.
 Inevitably small pockets of poor reception may exist within the main service area that cannot be shown on the map due to scale issues.
 Conversely, the use of sensitive equipment, high gain antennas, or simply being located on high ground can yield good signal strengths well outside the indicated area.

-The significance of local geographical conditions cannot be over emphasised and this was underlined by an experiment which revealed the signal reception conditions around a typical house.
-The site did not have the critical "line-of-sight propagation" to the transmitter.
-Average signal levels, taken at the same height, varied by up to 6 dB, and for individual frequencies by up to 14 dB.
-In RF reception terms these figures are huge differences.

 Although carriers and broadcasters attempt to design their networks to eliminate dead zones, no network is perfect, so coverage breaks within the general coverage areas are still possible.

 There are limitations inherent to the way in which data collection for coverage maps is carried out.
 Traditional coverage maps are based on models, constructed from readings taken by dedicated network testers.
 This often means that coverage maps show the theoretical capacity of the network rather than its real-world performance.
 In recent years companies such as OpenSignal and Sensorly have emerged that provide coverage maps based on information crowdsourced from consumer applications.
 The advantage of this approach is that the coverage maps show network reach and performance as it is experienced by its users.

 Often companies will construct low power satellite stations to fill in bad reception areas that become apparent once the high power transmitter's coverage map has identified where the network is deficient.